fc-io/react-for-beginners/week_02 – Node, npm, Git, GitHub, DateTime/week_02_b_assignments.md

   understand.
 * Add a function that also creates a runnable html-file (stuff.html) in addition to the stuff.md file.
 Include relevant markup and styling.
 * Create a public GitHub repo and "upload" you code.
-Make sure to setup you GitHub account with an ssh-key.
+For your own convenience, make sure to setup you GitHub account with an ssh-key.

 Watch:
 * Optional: Learn Temporal API In 17 Minutes https://www.youtube.com/watch?v=oOK3UzLJ_Cs